danielsineus/academic/content/authors/admin/_index.md

 title: Daniel Sineus
 ---

-Hello, I am Daniel Sineus, a graduate student in Master of Science in Finance at Florida Atlantic University.
-I love both Finance and Data Analysis and Data Science.
-My passion is to combine Finance and Data Science to produce quality results for sound decision in the investment world or Finance.
-Or, it could be only for the sole purpose of learning.
+Hello, I am Daniel Sineus, with a Master of Science in Finance at Florida Atlantic University.
+I am evolving in the field of Finance.
+I love both Finance and Data Science.
+I have developed immense interests in combining Finance and Data Science to produce quality results for sound decision in the investment world or in the Finance world.
+But some pages on this website are created only for the sole purpose of sharing knowledge.

-I also have a bachelor’s degree in linguistics, I intend to link linguistics and NLP analysis.
+I also have a bachelor’s degree in linguistics, I also intend to link linguistics and NLP analysis more off than on.
 I have produced tutorials for the large audience and share with the large public some codes to assist in Github.
-My goal is to make data analysis & data science content in R, Python, Excel available and empowering to learners and students in Finance.
+My goal is to make more contents  related to financial analysis and data analysis in R, Python, Excel available to learners and students in Finance.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Daniel_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.